Fnnch: Honey bears

 fnnch began painting honey bears onto mailboxes as a form of street art.
 The imagery is derived from the bear-shaped honey bottles commonly found in grocery stores.
 On why he chose to use the honey bear, fnnch said, "I think it’s a universal symbol of happiness.
 It’s got nostalgia, it’s got desire because it contained sugar, which is something we deeply wanted as kids, and it’s an all around positive image."
 Variations of the bear often incorporate different items and clothing, such as sunglasses and a gold chain to represent Run-DMC.

 In January 2018, fnnch plastered 450 honey bear stickers on poles in South of Market and downtown San Francisco to seek the reduction of punishment for the posting of street art stickers and wheat paste adhesives on public property from a misdemeanor to a minor infraction.
 In order to comply with local laws about postings, fnnch mounted his prints with zip ties.

 In April 2020, fnnch began wheat-pasting mask and soap themed honey bears onto boarded up businesses in the Castro District of San Francisco as a response to the coronavirus pandemic.
 He expanded to other neighborhoods in the city within the month.
 He later launched a painting fundraiser sale, with 50% of profits going towards a local non-profit.
 In May 2020, fnnch launched the "Honey Bear Hunt" wherein buyers could opt in to a map consisting of other honey bear locations.
 He went on to sell 20,000 units by March 2021. fnnch conducted other fundraising sales benefitting various non-profits and organizations, such as the Roxie Theater and the Sisters of Perpetual Indulgence.
-Due to his rise in popularity, he went from donating $12,000 in 2019 to more than $300,000 dollars in 2020.
+Due to his rise in popularity, he went from donating $12,000 in 2019 to more than $300,000 in 2020.